abhinavanRoy/flutter-url-shortner/README.md

 # flutter-url-shortner
-A Web app made with Flutter which shortens a long URL.
+An Android app made with Flutter which shortens a any URL.

+## Screenshots